db2zw/x6100-fw-mangler/README.md

  * Dockerimage `Name` --> `name.update.img`

  eg.
- * `make xiegu-v1.1.7-modded.sdcard.img` - generates a modded image of the original Xiegu Firmware
+ * `make xiegu-modded.sdcard.img` - generates a modded image of the original Xiegu Firmware
- * `make r1cbu-v0.17.1-modded.sdcard.img` - the same for the R1CBU OpenSource firmware
+ * `make r1cbu-modded.sdcard.img` - the same for the R1CBU/R2RFE OpenSource firmware

- * `make v1.1.7-modded.update.img` - generates a update image for installing it into the devies's eMMC
+ * `make modded.update.img` - generates a update image for installing it into the devies's eMMC
- * `make r1cbu-v0.17.1-modded.update.img` - the same for the R1CBU OpenSource firmware
+ * `make r1cbu-modded.update.img` - the same for the R1CBU/R2RFE OpenSource firmware

- * `make multiboot-modded.sdcard.img` - this is an image with latest Xiegu and R1CBU Firmware in one.
+ * `make multiboot-modded.sdcard.img` - this is an image with latest Xiegu and R1CBU/R2RFE Firmware in one.
  * `make multiboot-modded.update.img` - the same but for writing on the eMMC

 #### Patches